RockyKev/wordpress-vue-contact-us/the-blogpost.md

 ## How does this work?

-How this works is that you're building a WordPress plugin using PHP.
-Your Vue app gets compiled/built, and then passes all the necessary data to the page via a shortcode.

-What's happening behind the scenes:

-1. Your plugin is PHP code that looks for a [WP shortcode](), and calls your PHP code.
-2. Your PHP code is creating the necessary things to set up your Vue code.
-You'll also pass data from PHP -> Vue.
-3. The Vue app gets that PHP data, and with the rest of your Vue code, compiles into Javascript.
+1. We are building a WordPress plugin in PHP.
+The plugin sets up JS dependencies and outputs our Vue App.
+2. We are generating a Vue App inside the plugin.
+It'll be an Author app.
-4. That Javascript gets mounted into a html element, that was generated in step 2.
+4. That Vue App gets mounted into a html element, that was generated in step 1.

 In other words - if you can build it in Vue, you can make it appear as a WordPress shortcode.

 ## Sequence of Events

-Take a look at the repo.
-[REPO](#)
+If you're having trouble, the final code is located in [this Repo](https://github.com/RockyKev/wordpress-vue-author).
 I'll be using `npm`.

 Process: